ChanchalaGorale/Login-logout/Readme.md

 ## Download and run below commands to see the working application

 - $ npm install
+- In config/keys.js update the value of MongoURI as per your account in mongodb.
+**Note:** Do not forget to add the passport and dbname.
 - $ npm start
 - Visit http://localhost:5000